esteinig/netviewP/README.md

 **Quality Control**

-Uexpected similarity can occur between samples that share large proportions of missing data.
+Unexpected similarity can occur between samples that share large proportions of missing data.
 Standard quality control with PLINK is recommended as outlined in Neuditschko et al. (2012).

 **Distance Metrics**